jelko/jelko.github.io/_projects/waiting/waiting.md

 B.Sc. thesis, supervised by Prof. Frieder Nake and Prof. Peter von Maydell.

 *please wait* is an essay on the temporal no-more and not-yet.
-On the halts, breaks and halts, that sneak into our filled and throughly planed lives.
+On the halts, breaks and pauses, that sneak into our filled and throughly planed lives.
 It searches for the wonderful and beautiful: gifted time.

 {:.small}
 > Waiting for a train to go or a bus to come,<br/>